 ECFC was established in 1992 to improve collaboration among funders, foster peer learning, identify issues of common concern, and incubate ideas for advancing the field.
-Growing from eleven original members to nearly 30 foundations, today ECFC is comprised of national, regional, state, and local foundations with a demonstrated investment priority in early childhood development and learning.
+Growing from eleven original members to 55 members in 2021, today ECFC is comprised of national, regional, state, and local foundations and state level funder collaboratives with a demonstrated investment priority in early childhood development and learning.

 Throughout its history, ECFC has sought opportunities to leverage philanthropic, public, and private resources to promote systemic, equity-focused policy and high-quality practice with young children and families at the center.

 BUILD Initiative – An Investment in State Level Systems Building

 Recognizing that families of young children too often struggled to find the programs and services they needed from fragmented early childhood systems, ECFC created the BUILD initiative in 2002.
 Addressing the fact that organizations often operate in isolation, at cross purposes, or without enough resources to meet critical needs, BUILD helps state leaders develop comprehensive, racially equitable systems of programs, policies and services that address the needs of the whole child and their families.
 This systems-building approach effectively prepares our youngest children for a successful future, while carefully using private and public resources.